 Importantly: A credit limit increase request can trigger a hard inquiry on your credit report, which can have a temporary negative effect on your credit.
 Check with your credit issuer and ask if the hard check is avoidable.

 Make payments early

 Another way to reduce your credit utilization is through micropayments.

 Micropayments are smaller, frequent payments that can keep your balance in check, instead of one lump sum payment every month.
 Put simply, it’s paying earlier and more often.

-Bottom line: The magic number is 30.
-Your credit utilization accounts for about 30 percent of your credit score.
-If you want your credit score to improve, keep your credit utilization at or below 30 percent.
+When it comes to credit utilization, the “magic” number is 30.
+If you want your credit score to improve, aim to keep your credit utilization at or below 30%.